 Operating Expenditure (OpEx): In the first year of operations, the operating cost for the ammonium nitrate production plant is projected to be significant, covering raw materials, utilities, depreciation, taxes, packing, transportation, and repairs and maintenance.
 By the fifth year, the total operational cost is expected to increase substantially due to factors such as inflation, market fluctuations, and potential rises in the cost of key materials.
 Additional factors, including supply chain disruptions, rising consumer demand, and shifts in the global economy, are expected to contribute to this increase.

-Ammonium Nitrate Production Plant
+Ammonium Nitrate Production Cost

 Capital Expenditure Breakdown: